Predation and Community Diversity

 Community stability is disproportionately controlled by two types of species: keystone species and dominant competitors

-Communities are not random assemblages of species because of interspecific interactions.
+Communities are not random assemblages of species, and they are non-random because of interspecific interactions.
 Sometimes a single species, called a keystone species, serves as the unintentional lynchpin for stability of a complex set of community interactions.
 For example, the banded tetra, a fish in tropical streams, provides phosphorus to other species in the community (Source: OpenStax Biology).
-Otters are another example of keystone species: they live in areas containing massive kelp “forests” and other species which live in the kelp.
-The otters eat sea urchins, which graze on the floor around the kelp beds.
+Sea otters are another example of keystone species: they live in kelp “forests” with a community of other species.
+The otters eat the sea urchins that graze on the floor around the kelp beds.
 When sea otter populations in the northern Pacific crashed after severe over-hunting, the sea urchins grazed the kelp to the point that the kelp forests, and the species that lived in them, largely disappeared.
 We’ll learn another example in class.
+A keystone species’ effect is is disproportionate to their biomass or population size.
 Critically, in most cases, the keystone species is neither the most numerous species nor the best competitor for resources in the ecosystem.

 This video reviews several examples of keystone species and the outsized roles they play in their communities: